 - It picked up quite a bit of ambient/background noise.

-- It leaned a tad too sterile in some instances and could come across as a bit cold and empty/hollow sounding almost.
+- It leaned a tad too sterile in some instances and could come across as a bit cold and empty/hollow sounding.

 It’s still super clear and articulate but has just a smidgen of warmth and body that enables it to sound a little more natural and less cold.